-PILLOFF & PASSINO LLP provides boutique intellectual property services to clients across the globe.
+PILLOFF PASSINO & COSENZA provides boutique intellectual property services to clients across the globe.
 Capitalizing on our extensive years of big law firm experience, we provide high quality legal services in a small firm environment.
 Each partner has over 15 years of experience in intellectual property law, including patents, trademarks, designs, counseling, and litigation.

 We are conveniently located next to the U.S. Patent & Trademark Office and the U.S. District Court for the Eastern District of Virginia.